Reputation Management

 Repairing a damaged digital reputation

-Reputation damage can happen in an instant, but fixing it takes time.
-Whether it is a news story, a regulatory finding, a legal judgment, an online campaign, or a mishandled crisis, each leaves a digital trail that persists long after the event itself.
+Reputation damage happens in an instant.
+However, fixing the issue takes time.
+Many events leave a lasting digital footprint, including bad news stories and regulatory findings.
+Legal judgments and online campaigns do this too.
+Even a mishandled crisis leaves a trail.
+These digital records stay online long after the main event ends.
 Repairing this damage requires a structured, long-term programme rather than a quick fix.

 Pavesen assesses every situation individually.
-The right strategy depends on the nature of the damage, where it appears, its origin, and the legal and regulatory context.
+The right strategy depends on the nature of the damage.
+Like where it appears, its origin, and the legal and regulatory context.
 We do not use templates.
 Every programme is built specifically for the situation at hand.

 How reputation repair works